-An exposure window is created when an EverGreene conservator removes overpaint, layer-by-layer to reveal an original decorative scheme.
-Even when research has been done and perhaps photos of the historic finishes are available, the reveal is an often a highly rewarding process.
-Generally, several exposure windows are made in several locations of the building.
-This allows us to present the client with a carefully mapped, comprehensive decorative scheme of their building’s interior as it originally appeared.After our conservators remove paint samples through the exposure windows they perform a microscopy analysis in our labs.
-Their findings are then matched with Munsell colors to determine the precise original paint scheme of a space and make recommendations for restoration.
+An exposure window is created by removing overpaint layer-by-layer to reveal an original decorative scheme.
+Even when research has been done and perhaps photos of the historic finishes are available, the reveal is a highly rewarding process.
+Generally, exposure windows are made in several locations of the building.
+This allows presenting a carefully mapped, comprehensive decorative scheme of an interior as it appeared at a previous point in time.
+Paint samples from the exposure windows are microscopically analyzed.
+Their findings are then matched with Munsell colors to determine the precise original paint scheme, guiding the recommendations for conservation and restoration.